-This little FIRE blog is one of many early retirement blogs, but it’s the only one being written by a physician.
+My little FIRE blog is one of many early retirement blogs, but it was the first written by a physician.
 If you look around, you’ll find quite a few young men and women who have successfully pulled off an early retirement at age 30 to 35, an age at which most physicians will have a negative net worth.

-> - Pete & Simi @ Mr. Money Mustache retired at age 30.
+- Pete & Simi @ Mr. Money Mustache retired at age 30.

 - The Frugalwoods family retired at age 32.